robertelch/mangabaka-plus/README.md

-Build into /dist with `npx webpack`
+Build into /dist with `npm run build`